JoeSu666/Attention2majority/README.md

 # Attention2majority
 This is the official implementation of the Attention2majority code on Camelyon16 dataset.

-Data are patch feature vectors saved in .h5 files.
+Each WSI need to be patchify and save in .h5 files.
+Each .h5 file has two datasets: "bag" and "label", where "bag" contains a matrix in Nx224x224x3, and "label" contains the label value of the WSI.

 # intelligent sampling
 ```$ python discriminator.py```